 - Guideline F: Managing Protected Airspace Intrusion

-- Draft Guideline G: Protecting Aviation Facilities:Communication, Navigation and Surveillance (CNS).
+- Guideline G: Protecting Aviation Facilities:Communication, Navigation and Surveillance (CNS).

-Further information on NASF, including copies of the above guidelines, can be obtained from the Commonwealth Department of Infrastructure and Regional Development:
+Further information on NASF, including copies of the above guidelines, can be obtained from the Department of Infrastructure, Transport, Regional Development and Communications.

 It is the responsibility of each jurisdiction to incorporate NASF into their respective planning systems.

-The ACT Government’s Environment and Planning Directorate (EPD) is working closely with Canberra Airport and the Commonwealth Government to consider how to implement NASF in the ACT context.
+The ACT Government’s Environment, Planning and Sustainable Development Directorate (EPSDD) is working closely with Canberra Airport and the Commonwealth Government to consider how to implement NASF in the ACT context.

 The proponent of a proposed land use change or development (e.g. rezoning, residential subdivision, telecommunications tower, multi-storey building) or of any activity (e.g. crane operation, emission of particulates or gases) which may impact the operation of Canberra Airport and its aircraft should notify the Airport in the first instance of the proposal.
 This enables parties to be aware of important airport safety requirements that could impact on the height, sitting and design of development and the types of activities that can occur.
 This notification should occur at the earliest opportunity in the development process, well before proposals are submitted to the planning authority for consideration.